 Erythema annulare centrifugum in Adult

 EAC can occur at any age but tends to affect young or middle-aged adults.
-There is no gender or racial predilection.
+There is no sex or racial predilection.
 Idiopathic EAC is typically self-limited and spontaneous resolution is common.
 However, new lesions may continue to erupt while old lesions resolve.

 In the superficial form of EAC, arcuate or annular plaques with a "trailing edge" of scale are seen on the trunk and proximal extremities.
 In the deeper form, also known as deep gyrate erythema, no scale is seen.

 EAC may be asymptomatic or may be accompanied by pruritus.